Northern New Mexico College: Accreditation

 Additionally, the college's occupational courses are approved by the New Mexico State Department of Public Education and the barbering, cosmetology, and nursing programs are approved by their respective state licensing boards.

 Campuses

 The primary campus in Española, consists of a 200 acre tract extending from U.S. Highway 84/285 to the banks of the Rio Grande.
 It is approximately 25 mi north of Santa Fe.

 The El Rito campus is Northern's historical campus.
 It is 25 mi north of Española.

+Student life

 Governance

 Northern New Mexico's president is former New Mexico Attorney General Hector Balderas.
 He reports to a board of regents whose members are appointed by the governor of New Mexico.

 Athletics

 The Northern New Mexico athletic teams are called The Eagles.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2009–10 academic year.

 Northern New Mexico competes in eight intercollegiate varsity sports: Men's sports include basketball, cross country and golf; while women's sports include basketball, cheerleading, cross country, dance and golf.